 Connecting related pages so Google understands the site structure and crawls the right ones first.
 Most of the lift on /models and /models/nano-banana came from internal linking, not from net-new content.

-Four sub-systems shipped in parallel.
+Several sub-systems shipped in parallel, all sitting on a technical foundation we fixed first.
 Each one points at a different searcher and a different surface (Google, ChatGPT, Gemini), but every page goes through the same scoping process before a writer touches it.

 Built /uses/face-swap, /uses/ai-talking-avatar, and /uses/ai-image-generator from zero.
 The face-swap page alone drove 64.3K sessions in the last 4 months.
 Every page targets one commercial query, shows the product above the fold, and converts on the same screen the searcher landed on.